 Examples of the work some of our current volunteers undertake include:

 How do I volunteer?

-If you are interested in becoming a YRP volunteer please email email@example.com and she will explain a little about volunteering and if appropriate, will arrange a time for you to come in, meet her and have a look around the project.
+If you are interested in becoming a YRP volunteer please email firstname.lastname@example.org and we will explain a little about volunteering and if appropriate, will arrange a time for you to come in, meet her and have a look around the project.